kyleetqi/focbldc/README.md

 # First Design

+For the first iteration of the design, I thought it would be wise to use breakout boards to prove to myself that I can get this to work else I design an overpriced PCB that does not even work.

 ## Component Selection

+Since I wanted to use breakout boards, I needed common ICs.
 After doing some research, I settled on the following components:

 | Description | PN |
 | --- | --- |